Optoma HD27 Home Theater Projector Review

 One of the best features of this projector is how large the size of the projected image can get.
 The picture can be anywhere between 41.8 inches to 305 inches.
 The wide range in possible sizes allows you to adjust the image to fit just about any wall or screen you want to watch movies or play video games on.
 This is helpful for those of us who are unable to project things onto super large screens or those others who wish to essentially have a mini movie theater in their own house.

 The fact that the image this projector can produce can get up to a whopping 305 inches is incredible.
 Not only is this especially large compared to other projectors, but it is three times bigger than the screen of even the biggest TVs you can find in stores.
 This can help you enjoy every single minute detail in your movies and video games in gorgeous HD.
+This is one of the reasons I included this unit on my list of best projector tvs.

 This projector also has a pretty decent lamp life.
 The lamp life is up to 8,000 hours.
 You might be thinking to yourself that “aren’t there projectors out there with much higher lamp lives, like up to 50,000 hours?”
 Well, you would absolutely be correct.
 There are a ton of projectors out there that have lamp bulbs that can last a lot longer than this.
+More about lamp life here.

 However, think about this.
 8,000 hours of movies and video games is an awful lot.
 You still will not have to change the bulb for quite a long time.
 How much time a day would you really be using it?
 It is probably only a few hours.
 This still lasts much longer than your average household light bulbs.
 It may not be the longest lamp life, but it certainly is not terrible by any means.